utdata/rwd-mastery-assignments/billboard-hits/rubric-wb-detailed.md

 Most data science languages separate [Group and Aggregate](https://vimeo.com/showcase/7320305/video/435910349) into separate terms because you define values in each part separately.
 Workbench does the same, but they are in the same "Step" in the graphical interface.
 The function is called **Group** and the aggregation is called the **Operation** within the step.

 - Start a new step and choose the **Group** function.
 - For **Select column** type in `artist`.
-See [Select](https://vimeo.com/showcase/7320305/video/435910324) for a refresher on the concept.
 (Also note the type-assist as you enter the column name.
 Once you've typed enough of a column name to select it, you can hit **Return** on your keyboard to select that field.)
   - (A little explanation: When we Group by `artist`, we are organizing the data to put all the rows with the same Artist together before we perform some kind of math on them: Counting, Summing or whatever.
 So we are organizing the data to have all the ABBA rows together, then all the B.B.
 King rows, etc.)
 - For **Operations** keep the _Count_ selection, but go ahead and click on that menu to see the other possibilities.
 (This is the **Aggregation** step.
 Workbench combines aggregations with Group because you typically aggregate after grouping.)
 - Name the new column **Appearances** because that is what we are doing: Counting the number of weeks this artist has appeared on the Hot 100 for each song.